EricLUT20/Mobile-Course-2024/README.md

 3. **Copy Project Directory to Android Studio Projects**

-    Copy the cloned project directory to your Android Studio projects directory.
+    Copy the cloned project/Mobile-Project directory to your Android Studio projects directory.
 This is usually located at:

     - On Windows: `C:\Users\<Your-Username>\AndroidStudioProjects`
     - On macOS: `/Users/<Your-Username>/AndroidStudioProjects`